ESSEC Global BBA: Second cycle

-During the Second Cycle, students have a choice of various electives, so as to pursue specific interests they may have.
+During the Second Cycle, students have a choice of various electives.

 After original research is produced during the final months of the program, it is concluded by the defense of a senior thesis.

 Faculty

 Many of the Bachelor faculty members are also ESSEC MBA faculty members, and some teach at other institutions such as the Sorbonne, Université Paris-Dauphine, or Sciences Po Paris.
-Additionally, sixty professionals lead classes, giving valuable insight to students in their respective fields.
+Additionally, sixty professionals lead classes.
 Language teachers are all native speakers of the language they teach, and make up for 10 nationalities.

 International scope

 Students who graduate will have spent at least 1 year abroad, including at least a semester in one of the foreign partner schools, and at least a semester of work experience abroad.

 Partner universities

 The ESSEC BBA has 174 partner universities in 45 countries.

 Some of the most recognizable partners for exchanges are McGill University, Emory University, Keio University, Queen's University, Hong Kong University of Science and Technology, IE Business School, UNC-Chapel Hill, Bocconi Milan, and UNSW Sydney.

 Seven dual-degrees are offered: Sheffield Hallam University, Hogeschool van Amsterdam, International Business School Groningen, Plekhanov Russian Academy of Economics Moscow, ESIC Madrid, Dortmund University of Applied Sciences and Arts, and Tongji University Shanghai.
-ESSEC's partners are among the best institutions in their countries, and choosing a school in a country where one would want to start his or her professional career is a good way to further enhance a young graduate's competitiveness in the target job market.